alexcoulton/ggtree/README.md

 must be supplied to the `ggtree` function.

 `signature.df` accepts a data frame with 3 columns:
-    `node` - character vector, cluster names matching the names of clusters given in the Newick tree `signature` - character vector, name of mutational signature `percentage` - numeric vector, the percentage of the cluster caused by a particular mutational signature
+- `node`: character vector, cluster names matching the names of clusters given in the Newick tree
+- `signature`: character vector, name of mutational signature
+- `percentage`: numeric vector, the percentage of the cluster caused by a particular mutational signature

 Each row in this dataframe corresponds to a single signature in a single cluster.
 The percentages of rows corresponding to a single cluster should sum to 100.